Nestcoin-Hackaton-1/Eventpool-smartcontract/README.md

 BUSD Contract Address - 0x12426a6f6187f36ddfc0850b5a86aaa85fd42187

+## Testing

+In order to test the application, Test busd will be needed.

+Contract to grab test busd - 0x83B939A4B7739BE7592259f8921c430C320457dD

+You can use grab function to get busd needed to successfully test the application

+## Usage

 # How to setup the repo

 # Pre-requisite

 1. You need to have [Node.js](https://nodejs.org/en/) installed.
 2. You should also install [VS Code](https://code.visualstudio.com/)

 # Running the application locally

 1. Clone this repository

     `git clone https://github.com/Nestcoin-Hackaton-1/Eventpool-smartcontract.git`

 2. Install dependencies

     `cd Eventpool-smartcontract`

     `npm install`

 3. Setup your env from .env.example

 4. Compile and Deploy the busd contract with the script provided

     `npx hardhat run scripts/deploybusd.js --network [network you intend to use]`

 5. Copy the Contract address derived from the busd deployment and insert it into the deploy script for the EventPool

         `const eventpool = await EventPool.deploy(

     "BUSD Contract address"
     );`

         `  await hre.run("verify:verify", {

     address: eventpool.address,
-    constructorArguments: ["BUSD Contract address"], });`
+    constructorArguments: ["BUSD Contract address"],
+    });`

 6. Compile and Deploy the EventPool contract with the script provided

     `npx hardhat run scripts/deploy.js --network [network you intend to use]`

 ## Contributing